ABurrello/Pam50Classification_algorithms/README.md

 ## Prerequisites

 * Running version of python 2.7.
-* Packages to be installed: sklearn, scipy, numpy, pandas, imblearn.
+* Packages to be installed: sklearn (scikit-learn), scipy, numpy, pandas, imblearn.
 You can install by e.g.
 > `pip install pandas`

+or

+> `pythom -m pip install pandas`

+or

+> `conda install pandas`

 ## Dataset
 The dataset used could be downloaded from [here](https://www.dropbox.com/s/g2sggr622t6agu4/Dataset.mat?dl=0)